Dry Needling

 If soreness occurs, typically this lasts between a few hours and two days.

-Specialist Therapist: George Kwok
+Specialist Therapist: Lisa Gilmore

-Diploma of Remedial Massage, Sports Massage (Europe)
+Diploma of Massage Therapy

 The end goal of remedial massage is to heal the origin of the problem and alleviate unpleasant symptoms.